zoekirsh/programming-univbasics-4-abstracting-work-with-hashes-lab-sfo01-seng-ft-111620/README.md

 equal to.

 > **Extra Reading:** It may seem silly to have a method that creates a hash this
 > way.
-Can't we just create the hash directly?
+Can't we just build the hash directly?
 Yes, absolutely.
 In this example,
 > the resulting hash is small enough that this method would not be useful in a
 > real-world situation.
 However, this kind of method becomes useful when we want
-> to produce many copies of a particularly structured hash.
+> to produce many copies of consistently structured hash.
 For instance, we
 > might want to create a hash of info for every student in a class with the same
 > keys - `:name`, `:age`, `:birthday`, etc... in this case, we could write a
-> method where we just need to pass in the student's unique info, and the method
+> method where we just need to pass in the student's unique info and the method
 > takes care of structuring the data into a hash for us.

 ### `read_from_hash`